-- > Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images - ➤ Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys - > Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent - > Ensuring pupils know they can talk to staff confidentially.
-The school uses lessons and assemblies to help children understand, in an age appropriate way, what peer on peer abuse is and we will encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable. - > Ensuring staff are trained to understand that a pupil harming a peer could be a sign that the child is being abused themselves, and that this would fall under the scope of this policy
+Challenge any form of derogatory or sexualised language or behaviour between peers, including requesting or sending sexual images

+- > Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys - > Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent - > Ensuring pupils know they can talk to staff confidentially.
+The school uses lessons and assemblies to help children understand, in an age appropriate way, what peer on peer abuse is and we will encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable - > Ensure staff reassure victims that they are being taken seriously - > Ensuring staff are trained to understand: - How to recognise the indicators and signs of peer-on-peer abuse, and know how to identify it and respond to reports - That even if there are no reports of peer-on-peer abuse in school, it does not mean it is not happening - staff should maintain an attitude of "it could happen here" - That if they have any concerns about a child's welfare, they should act on them immediately rather than wait to be told, and that victims may not always make a direct report.
+For example: - Children can show signs or act in ways they hope adults will notice and react to - A friend may make a report - A member of staff may overhear a conversation - A child's behaviour might indicate that something is wrong - That certain children may face additional barriers to telling someone because of their vulnerability, disability, gender, ethnicity and/or sexual orientation - That a pupil harming a peer could be a sign that the child is being abused themselves, and that this would fall under the scope of this policy - The important role they have to play in preventing peer-on-peer abuse and responding where they believe a child may be at risk from it - That they should speak to the DSL if they have any concerns